tchannagiri/DSBplot/README.md

 The commands indicates that the DSB site is between the 67th and 68th nucleotide on the reference sequence (`--dsb 67`), and each FASTQ file has 3000 reads (`--reads 3000 3000 3000 3000`).
 The data written to `output/Sense_R1` should be exactly the same whether the stages are run together, separately, or with SAM files (the input SAM files have been aligned using Bowtie 2 in the same way the pipeline normally does with input FASTQ files).
 The raw data used for plotting the variation-distance graphs will be contained in `output/Sense_R1/window_withoutSubst.tsv` and `output/Sense_R1/variation_withSubst.tsv`.
 The data for the variation-position histograms will be contained in `output/Sense_R1/variation_withoutSubst.tsv` and `output/Sense_R1/variation_withSubst.tsv`.

 Next, the plotting commands will write the output figures to the `plots` directory.
-To plot a variation-distance graph using the Universal layout with axes use the command (this will only work if the kaleido package is installed, see [Installation](#installation)):
+To plot a variation-distance graph using the Universal layout with axes use the command (PNG generation for graphs will only work if the kaleido package is installed, see [Installation](#installation)):

 ```
 # PowerShell